apache/brpc/docs/en/client.md

  Supported protocols:

 - PROTOCOL_BAIDU_STD or "baidu_std", which is [the standard binary protocol inside Baidu](baidu_std.md), using single connection by default.
+- PROTOCOL_HTTP or "http", which is http/1.0 or http/1.1, using pooled connection by default (Keep-Alive).
+  - Methods for accessing ordinary http services are listed in [Access http/h2](http_client.md).
+  - Methods for accessing pb services by using http:json or http:proto are listed in [Protocols based on http/h2](http_derivatives.md)
+- PROTOCOL_H2 or ”h2", which is http/2.0, using single connection by default.
+  - Methods for accessing ordinary h2 services are listed in [Access http/h2](http_client.md).
+  - Methods for accessing pb services by using h2:json or h2:proto are listed in [Protocols based on http/h2](http_derivatives.md)
+- "h2:grpc", which is the protocol of [grpc](https://grpc.io) and based on h2, using single connection by default, check out [Protocols based on http/h2](http_derivatives.md) for details.
+- PROTOCOL_THRIFT or "thrift", which is the protocol of [apache thrift](https://thrift.apache.org), using pooled connection by default, check out [access thrift](thrift.md) for details.
+- PROTOCOL_MEMCACHE or "memcache", which is binary protocol of memcached, using **single connection** by default.
+Check out [access memcached](memcache_client.md) for details.
+- PROTOCOL_REDIS or "redis", which is protocol of redis 1.2+ (the one supported by hiredis), using **single connection** by default.
+Check out [Access Redis](redis_client.md) for details.
 - PROTOCOL_HULU_PBRPC or "hulu_pbrpc", which is protocol of hulu-pbrpc, using single connection by default.
 - PROTOCOL_NOVA_PBRPC or "nova_pbrpc",  which is protocol of Baidu ads union, using pooled connection by default.
-- PROTOCOL_HTTP or "http", which is http 1.0 or 1.1, using pooled connection by default (Keep-Alive).
-Check out [Access HTTP service](http_client.md) for details.
 - PROTOCOL_SOFA_PBRPC or "sofa_pbrpc", which is protocol of sofa-pbrpc, using single connection by default.
 - PROTOCOL_PUBLIC_PBRPC or "public_pbrpc", which is protocol of public_pbrpc, using pooled connection by default.
 - PROTOCOL_UBRPC_COMPACK or "ubrpc_compack", which is protocol of public/ubrpc, packing with compack, using pooled connection by default. check out [ubrpc (by protobuf)](ub_client.md) for details.
 A related protocol is PROTOCOL_UBRPC_MCPACK2 or ubrpc_mcpack2, packing with mcpack2.
 - PROTOCOL_NSHEAD_CLIENT or "nshead_client", which is required by UBXXXRequest in baidu-rpc-ub, using pooled connection by default.
 Check out [Access UB](ub_client.md) for details.
 - PROTOCOL_NSHEAD or "nshead", which is required by sending NsheadMessage, using pooled connection by default.
 Check out [nshead+blob](ub_client.md#nshead-blob) for details.
-- PROTOCOL_MEMCACHE or "memcache", which is binary protocol of memcached, using **single connection** by default.
-Check out [access memcached](memcache_client.md) for details.
-- PROTOCOL_REDIS or "redis", which is protocol of redis 1.2+ (the one supported by hiredis), using **single connection** by default.
-Check out [Access Redis](redis_client.md) for details.
 - PROTOCOL_NSHEAD_MCPACK or "nshead_mcpack", which is as the name implies, nshead + mcpack (parsed by protobuf via mcpack2pb), using pooled connection by default.
 - PROTOCOL_ESP or "esp", for accessing services with esp protocol, using pooled connection by default.